 How It Feels

 There is generally no pain or discomfort associated with this test.
 But if you have to pluck a hair for a DNA test, this may cause some minor discomfort.

 Hair analysis itself has no risks or complications.

-Hair analysis uses samples of hair for DNA analysis or to look for heavy metals, such as lead or arsenic.
+Hair analysis uses samples of hair for

 Heavy metal analysis